AdobeDocs/experience-manager-screens.en/help/user-guide/single-use-takeover-channel.md

    ![asset](assets/single-takeover3.png)

-1. Create a **TakeOver** channel that takes over the content in **MainAdChannel** and will play only for a specific day and time.
+1. Create a **TakeOver** channel that takes over the content in **MainAdChannel** and plays only for a specific day and time.

-1. Select the the **TakeOver** and click **Edit** from the action bar.
+1. Select the **TakeOver** and click **Edit** from the action bar.
 Drag and drop some assets to your channel.
 The following example showcases a single zone image added to this channel.

    ![asset](assets/single-takeover4.png)

 1. Set up a location and display for your channels.
-For instance, the following location **Lobby** and display **MainLobbyDisplay** is set up for this project.
+For instance, the following **Lobby** location and  **MainLobbyDisplay** display are set up for this project.

    ![asset](assets/single-takeover5.png)